akka/akka-grpc-sample-kubernetes-scala/README.md

 ```

-There are servies for both:
+There are services for both:
 ```
 $ kubectl get services
 NAME          TYPE        CLUSTER-IP       EXTERNAL-IP   PORT(S)    AGE